 This douche went to Yale, which similar to Cornell, is full of Beta Male types that use passive-aggressive means to quasi-stalk women and trick them into bed.
-I saw this happen a lot in college, and when he started to tell his tale I said "oh shit, he's one of those wimps that fish for compliments and ego boosters".
+I saw this happen a lot in college.
+When he started to tell his tale, I said "oh shit, he's one of those wimps that fish for compliments and ego boosters".
 There is a female version of this.
 You know the girl with the size 2 waist and C cup boobs who says she is fat or doesn't like her body?
 Yeah, she's begging for you to compliment her.
+Don't fall for it.
 Caveh's entire scheme is to appear to be so pro-women that girls feel he is supersensitive and understands them.
-This works like a charm on college age girls who listen to Carly Simon-esque singer-songwriters.
+This works like a charm on a sliver of college age girls who listen to Carly Simon-esque singer-songwriters.
 When they find out the guy is straight, it's a relief and they date him.
 These guys are just using this approach to sleep with them, and can fall back on 'enlightened' views of relationships to screw other women and end the relationship.
 It is about conquest and is far worse than other types of men.

 Concerning his sex addiction, I am sensitive to people who are addicts, which is why I love "Intervention".
 Watching his movie, I did not feel he was a sex addict.
 I feel he used prostitutes to realize his sexual dreams and desires instead of just asking his partners.
 He can keep up the sensitive, wimpster routine with his ladyfriend and use other women as objects.
 On a personal note, I have a friend from college who was a sex addict and attended Sexaholics Anonymous meetings.
 His stories from SA meetings made me feel sad for people who are true sex addicts.... and his feedback is why I never lick ATM envelopes.
 Caveh Zahedi went to SA so he could be the 'victim' which is something inherent in the modern liberal world.
 Power is achieved when one can be called a victim; it gives a moral high ground.
 It gives an excuse for bad behavior and poor treatment of all women despite his claims to be a feminist.

 As a libertarian, I consider myself a believer in equality of opportunity for all.
 I do like the strain of feminism that the author Christina Hoff Sommers exemplifies.
-Men and women are equal.
+Men and women are both human.
 Men and women are different.
 Men and women have different things they might be better tailored to do than the other gender.
-Stereotypes of both genders in media and thought are not constructive.
-Thoughts like "women are bad drivers" or "fathers are oblivious of their kids and not hip".
 My other male friends are probably more feminist than they think.
 The scary part of this tangent, is that the gender worldview that my friends and I are a part of is a whole lot more sincere than Caveh Zahedi's.